Latin Kings

 71st & Avers

-Near West Side neighborhood Established as Imperials 1954-1970s
+Near West Side neighborhood Established as as the Skulls 1950s-1970s

 Sections of the Near West Side